 Elder Abraham Perkins

-Abraham Perkins, son of Jonathon and Anna (Taylor) Perkins, was born October 13, 1807 in Sanbornton, New Hampshire.
+Abraham Perkins, Shaker school teacher, caretaker, medium, and Elder was born October 13, 1807 in Sanbornton, New Hampshire, the son of Jonathon and Anna (Taylor) Perkins.

 Abraham Perkins was all that the Shakers hoped for in a convert.
 He was young, healthy, well educated, single, and in search of a meaningful spiritual life.
 His family and friends decried his inclinations and tried valiantly to dissuade him from joining the Shakers.
 But once he began visiting the Enfield community in 1827, Abraham Perkins never looked back.